 In this arrangement, Eliza R. Snow’s text is set to the tune we recognize as “Come, Thou Fount of Every Blessing.”
 This is a very simple arrangement, without even a single key change.
-The obbligato included is written for two C instruments, and works for either the Solo or SATB arrangement.
+The obbligato is written for two C instruments, and is optional.

 O my Father, thou that dwellest

 In the high and glorious place,

 Did my spirit once reside?